mzusin/toolcool-range-slider/README.md

 - Simple dynamic rendering after ajax requests or delays.
 - Disabled / enabled range slider (including API).
 - Possibility to disable only one pointer.
-- Local storage and session storage support :floppy_disk:
+- Support for local storage and session storage as a separate plugin :floppy_disk:
 - Supports a list of individual values (discrete values).
 - Right to left (RTL) support :globe_with_meridians:
 - Text data support :writing_hand: